pcarney8/CarND-Advanced-Lane-Lines/writeup_template.md

     [(img_size[0] * 3 / 4), 0]])

 ```
 I originally tried to put the `src` in front of the car hood and out as far into the distance as possible.
 This resulted in some very poor radius of curvature and jumpy lanes.
+Notice the difference between this image and the final output image (at the bottom):
+![alt text][image9]

 After reviewing this template, I decided to switch to what was used here (including the bottom of the image with the hood) and it resulted in a much smoother experience.
 These are the actual calculated source and destination points:

 | Source        | Destination   |
 |:-------------:|:-------------:|